-Location is one of the most important factors involved when selecting a data center for several reasons.
-The first thing to take into consideration is how easily someone from your company can get to the physical location.
-If you ever need to upgrade, or service your equipment this is a huge consideration (think about how costly having equipment that doesn’t meet business process requirements for an extended period of time could be).
-You should also take into account how prone the area is to natural disasters like hurricanes, floods, earthquakes, and tornadoes.
+Location is one of the most important factors involved when selecting a data center, for several reasons.
+The first thing to take into consideration in regard to location is how easily someone from your company can get to the physical location.
+If you ever need to upgrade or service your equipment, this is a huge consideration.
+Think about how costly having equipment that doesn’t meet business process requirements for an extended period of time could be.
+You should also take into account how prone the area is to natural disasters like hurricanes, floods, earthquakes and tornadoes.
 Hopefully, the data center provider took these things into account when they built the facility, but it never hurts to take extra precautions with your critical infrastructure.
-The last factor to consider is something we'll get into more when we talk about ecosystem, but you want to know that there is plenty of power available and lots of fiber paths going to and from the building.
+The last factor to consider is something we'll get into more when we talk about network and customer ecosystems, but you want to know that there is plenty of power available and lots of fiber paths going to and from the building.

-As stated in the previous section, you want your provider to be able to meet your needs now and for at least several years following your selection.
-That being said, different data center providers offer different levels of flexibility.
-Some will provide out of the box solutions that may or may not meet your needs.
-While other providers will offer more customized solutions (flexibility), in addition to the more standard offerings.
+As stated in the previous section, you want your provider to be able to meet your needs now and for at least several years.
+That said, different data center providers offer different levels of flexibility.
+Some will provide out-of-the-box solutions that may or may not meet your needs, while others will offer customized solutions (flexibility) in addition to standard offerings.

 Find out the availability of additional space, power and connectivity.
 Don't hinder your business by choosing a provider that can't scale with you over time.

 Reliability is key when choosing a data center or colo provider.
 Reliability is measured as uptime in the world of data centers.
 A reliable provider should have five 9s uptime, meaning they are reliable at least 99.999% of the time.
 CoreSite offers best-in-class operational excellence and a 100% uptime SLA.
-Other things to look for are staff certifications, customer feedback, and on-site support (vs. outsourced).
+Other things to look for are staff certifications, customer feedback, and on-site technical support (vs. outsourced).